JorikSchellekens/FishEye/Computing Report.md

-Before the processing begane the row and col indexes had to be normalised to a coordinate system where the origin was in the center of the image as such:
+Before the processing began the row and col indexes had to be normalised to a coordinate system where the origin was in the center of the image as such:

 |        | -4    | -3    | -2    | -1    | 0     | 1     | 2     | 3     | 4     |
 | ------ | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- |